usecakework/docs/docs/intro.md

 * Production-ready in minutes with no infrastructure or config.
 * Each request runs serverless with compute parameters you pick and no timeout limitations.
 * Client SDKs to run tasks, get status, and get results.
-* Monitor and debug your application with the CLI, getting failures and seeing inputs, outputs, and logs for each request.
+* Monitor and debug your application with the CLI, querying for failures and seeing inputs, outputs, and logs for each request.

 ## How It Works